Eating Garlic During Pregnancy – Benefits, Risks & Recipes

 It may also lower one’s ability to absorb iodine and lead to hypothyroidism.

 Many women believe that eating garlic during pregnancy can cause a miscarriage.
 While garlic has certain properties that may cause a miscarriage, but it happens only when a woman consumes it in large quantities.

 Healthy Garlic Recipes for Pregnant Women

-Adding a regular amount of garlic in your diet during pregnancy can be beneficial to both you and your baby.
-However, it is always advised that you consult a doctor before you do so.
-In case your doctor approves of your garlic intake, then you can try out certain recipes that include garlic during your pregnancy.
+Adding a small amount of garlic in your pregnancy diet can be beneficial for both the mother and the baby.
+If you want to add garlic to the dishes you make, you should consult a doctor before you do so.
+In case your doctor approves of your garlic intake, then you can try out the recipes given below.

 - 2 to 3 sliced garlic cloves

-- Chicken broth with low sodium – 5 cups
+- 5 cups of chicken broth with low sodium

 - Black pepper and Kosher salt

 Heat some oil in a pan and add the garlic to it.
 Stir it until it starts to give its distinct aroma or until it turns golden brown in colour.
 Turn off the flame.
 Transfer it to a bowl and keep aside.